 Apple's support article explains how to use the built-in macOS System Report to identify 32-bit apps on your system.

 However, once they've been identified, looking them up and locating the developers' contact information can be a painstaking process if you've got more than a few.
 In addition, the System Report doesn't account for apps that are themselves 64-bt, but that contain 32-bit plugins, frameworks or services.
-These apps may or may not run correctly on macOS 10.15 or 11.1.
+These apps may or may not run correctly on macOS 10.15 or later.
 That's why we made Go64!

 Get Go64 now - it's free!